Skip to content

 735 songs, 38 months, in charts

-Since December 2022, I have made a playlist each month containing my favorites of the month.
-I liked the idea of being able to look back and relive certain memories.
-Coming up on year three, I wanted to know if there were more patterns of be found.
+Since December 2022, I’ve wrapped up every month with a playlist containing my current favorites.
+I liked the idea of being able to look back and relive certain time periods of my life, or see how I was feeling.
+Coming up on year three, I wanted to see if there were more patterns to be found.

-Collating and analyzing the data, this is what 38 months of saved Spotify tracks say about how my taste and mood.
+Using Claude to help collate and analyze the data, this is what 38 months of saved Spotify tracks say about my taste and mood.

-Since Spotify's API doesn't provide song information like tempo, energy, valence, or "dancability" anymore, I pulled genre tags from Last.fm's API.
-I pulled each song's lyrics from Genius and ran sentiment analysis on the prose with VADER.
+Spotify’s API doesn’t provide song information like tempo, energy, valence, or “danceability” anymore, so I pulled genre tags from Last.fm’s, and then supplemented that with sentiment analysis on each song’s lyrics.

-What I didn't expect was that the data would map kinda cleanly onto my life.
-The month I graduated had the darkest lyrics I'd ever saved.
-And each trip home to Bangkok shows up as a spike in positive sentiment.
-And when I moved, I unconsciously replaced a lot of my artist roster.
+I didn’t expect the data to map kinda cleanly onto my life.
+The month I graduated had some of the saddest lyrics I’d saved, and each trip home to Bangkok shows up as a spike in positive sentiment.
+And upon moving countries, I unconciously replaced a lot of my artist roster.

-My monthly listening volume with lyrical sentiment overlaid:
+Here’s my monthly listening volume with the average lyrical sentiment overlaid:

 In the back, monthly "favorites" count.
 In the front, average lyrical sentiment (VADER score, -1 to 1)

-I graduated in May 2024, and it's the single quietest and saddest month in 38 months of data.
-Only 9 tracks saved.
-A sentiment score of -0.132, the only time it ever went negative.
+In May 2024, I graduated high school.
+It’s the saddest month in 38 months of data.
+I only saved 9 tracks, and with a sentiment score of -0.132, it was the only time this ever went negative.

 What genres I listen to

-My favorites from the last three years are (very roughly) 40% indie, 32% pop, and then a scattering of everything else.
-These proportions have varied over time.
+My favorites from the last three years are (very roughly) 40% indie, 32% pop, and then a mix of everything else.
+Let’s see how these have varied over time:

 indie